Tips and tools: Optimize your forms; understand machine learning; become a Google Sheets ninja; and more

 Determine which glue to use for any situation

 The nicely named ThisToThat tells you what glue to use to stick things to other things.
 (It also has possibly the worst logo we have ever seen.)

 Get the best programming books

-Your developers might be interested to see this list of the books that get mentioned most on Stack Overflow.
-The link is sometimes down, so here are the top 10 books from it:
+Your developers might be interested to see the following list of the top 10 books mentioned on mentioned most on Stack Overflow.
+The original link no longer works, so here are the top 10 books from it:

 - Working Effectively with Legacy Code by Michael C. Feathers